-Vail might first come to mind as a fantastic luxury ski locale (indeed, it is!).
-But don’t be fooled by this seasonal reputation: It’s also an incredible destination for families in the summer months.
+Vail, Colorado, might first come to mind as a fantastic luxury ski locale (indeed, it is!).
+But don’t be fooled by this seasonal reputation: It’s also an incredible destination for families in the summer and early fall months.
 In fact, visitors are often surprised to find they love it even more at this time of year.

 It’s easy to spend a full week in Vail with children of any age, as there is a nice balance of beautiful scenery for leisurely downtime and high-energy activities that the kids will be talking about well into the school year.
 We’ve outlined five favorite ways to spend time in Vail in the summer, as well as our insider tips.

-Our review of Vail’s recently developed Epic Discovery mountaintop experience is detailed here.
+Our review of Vail’s Epic Discovery mountaintop experience is detailed here.
 This is an absolute must, and worth both the time and financial commitment to experience with kids.
 Plan to spend at least one full day immersed in all there is to see and do.
-Epic Discovery is accessed by the Eagle Bahn Gondola (included in the Epic Discovery pass); as of2017, kids ride the gondola free with an accompanying adult.
-There’s also a new 36-foot rock climbing wall.
+Epic Discovery is accessed by the Eagle Bahn Gondola (included in the Epic Discovery pass); kids ride the gondola free with an accompanying adult.
+There’s also a 36-foot rock climbing wall.

 TIP: Book your Epic Discovery pass for the beginning of your trip so that if weather doesn’t cooperate, you can make adjustments.
 It also gives you time to book a second day if one day isn’t enough!

 What goes up must come down, and in Vail, all that snow leads to the gorgeous Gore Creek that runs right through the village.
 On summer evenings, it is common to see families spread out on blankets on the grass areas that line the creek bed, with kids splashing around in the gentle rapids.
 You can also arrange for fly fishing lessons and river rafting experiences in the area.